 I want to clear up one of the biggest misconceptions when it comes to Apple Watch battery issues: almost 100% of the time, your Apple Watch battery dies fast because of software issues, not hardware issues.
 This means that there’s a 99% chance that there’s nothing wrong with your Apple Watch’s battery and you don’t need to get an Apple Watch replacement battery!

-In this article, I focus on battery tips for watchOS 4, the most recent version of Apple Watch software.
-However, these battery tips can be applied to Apple Watches running earlier versions of watchOS.
+I’ve updated the tips in this article for watchOS 9, the most recent version of Apple Watch software.
+However, these battery tips can be applied to Apple Watches running earlier versions of watchOS too.

 Without further ado, let’s begin with a common feature that most people don’t realize is draining their Apple Watch’s battery life: Wake Screen on Wrist Raise.